-- Testing staff and student employees will monitor testing rooms for the purpose of proctoring exams.
+- Testing Center staff members and student employees will use surveillance cameras to monitor testing rooms for the purpose of proctoring exams.

-- Recorded surveillance camera data will be retained for a minimum of seven days to a maximum of 90 days unless required for a continuing investigation of an incident, after which the recorded data will be erased or destroyed.
+- Recorded surveillance camera data will be retained for a minimum of 90 days unless required for a continuing investigation of an incident, after which the recorded data will be erased or destroyed.

-- Information regarding student conduct may be requested from Campus Safety and Security or the Testing Center by the Vice President for Academic and Student Affairs, the Associate Vice President for Enrollment Management and Student Success, or designee.
+- Information regarding student conduct may be requested from Campus Safety and Security or the Testing Center by the Vice President for Academic and Student Affairs, the Associate Vice President for Student Success or designee.

-- Any release of recorded data will be reflected on a written log with a report from Campus Safety and Security.
+- Any release of recorded data will be documented in a Campus Safety and Security report.

-E. Employee violation of this policy will be subject to discipline up to and including termination, according to SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action.
+- Any employee who violates this policy will be subject to discipline up to and including termination (SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action).

 Statement of Accountability and Responsibility

-The President, through the Vice President of Finance/Chief Financial Officer, the Finance Office and Campus Safety and Security, shall be responsible for enforcing surveillance camera policies and procedures.
-The Finance Office and Campus Safety and Security shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer, shall be responsible for enforcing surveillance camera policies and procedures.
+The Financial Services Department and Campus Safety and Security shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 9/15/15